Sorting Out Flexible Couplings

-DON’T ORDER COUPLINGS BY MECHANICAL SPECS ALONE; FIRST BE SURE YOU’VE SELECTED THE CORRECT TYPE
+DON’T ORDER FLEXIBLE COUPLINGS BY MECHANICAL SPECS ALONE; FIRST BE SURE YOU’VE SELECTED THE CORRECT TYPE

 When the time comes to specify replacements for mechanical power transmission couplings, it’s human nature to take the easy path…simply find something similar (if not identical) to the coupling that failed, maybe apply a few oversizing fudge factors just to be conservative.
 Too often, however, this practice only invites a repeat failure…or more costly system damage.